SatelliteShorelines/CoastSeg/README.md

 # How to Use Coastseg

-👷‍♀️Hi there!
+Hi there!
 This section is still under active development.
 So it may not be that helpful to you.
 If you have any suggestions of what you'd tutorials or guides you'd like submit an issue.

 - @todo add screenshots and a full guide on how to use coastseg